ankit4vision/nz-grocery/API_CLIENT_INTEGRATION_ROADMAP.md

 │       │   ├── Home.jsx                        # ⏳ Home page (TO BE UPDATED)
 │       │   ├── Products.jsx                   # ⏳ Products listing page (TO BE UPDATED)
 │       │   ├── ProductDetail.jsx               # ⏳ Product detail page (TO BE UPDATED)
-│       │   ├── Checkout.jsx                    # ⏳ Checkout page (TO BE UPDATED)
+│       │   ├── Checkout.jsx                    # ✅ Checkout page (API integrated)
+│       │   ├── Payment.jsx                     # ✅ Payment page (Stripe integrated)
+│       │   ├── PaymentSuccess.jsx              # ✅ Payment success page
 │       │   ├── UserDashboard.jsx               # ⏳ User dashboard (TO BE UPDATED)
 │       │   ├── OrderDetails.jsx                # ⏳ Order details page (TO BE UPDATED)
 │       │   └── About.jsx                       # About page